 If you are traveling with light luggages, you can take buses at terminal 1 and terminal 2 airport.
 Route 119 stop at Nadrazi Veleslavin metro station Route 100 stops at Zlicin metro station, and Route 191 stops at Petriny metro station and Andel metro station.
 Meanwhile, night bus 910 stops at Na Beranku transit station.

-If you’re want to stay near Prague airport to catch early flights, this is some of the best places to stay in Prague airport:
+If you’re want to stay near Prague airport to catch early flights, this is some of the best places to stay in Prague airport for first-time visitors:

-luxury ($$$): Courtyard by Marriott Prague Airport Located right at the airport, only a 20-minute drive by car from Prague’s city center.
+luxury ($$$): Courtyard by Marriott Prague Airport, 4-star hotel, one of the best places to stay in Prague near airport because it is conveniently located right at the airport, easy access Terminal 2.
 It offers ideal location and first-class amenities for all travelers coming to the Golden City.

-mid-range ($$): Holiday Inn Prague Airport, an IHG Hotel This is a modern hotel which is set within a short distance from the arrivals and departures hall of the main terminal of Prague International Airport.
+mid-range ($$): Holiday Inn Prague Airport, modern hotel, set within a short distance from the arrivals and departures hall of the main terminal of Prague International Airport.
 The hotel offers soundproofed rooms free wifi, a on-site restaurant, and a lobby bar.

-budget ($): Dolce Villa , this boutique hotel is situtated 2.5 mi from Praha-Ruzyně Airport.
+budget ($): Dolce Villa, great boutique hotel situtated 2.5 mi from Praha-Ruzyně Airport.
 Rooms are modern with a mini-bar, a bathroom.

 Where should I stay in Prague for the first time?

-Old Town Prague is the best area to stay in Prague for first-timers because it is the most central location of Prague.
-If you stay here, you will be located in the middle of action, within walking distance to Prague’s top attractions, as well as many restaurants, bars, and shops.
+Old Town Prague is the best overall area to stay in Prague for first-timers due to its central location and proximity to major landmarks such as Astronomical Clock and Charles Bridge.
+Staying here allows you to be located within walking distance to many attractions, restaurants, and shops.

-What are the best areas to stay in Prague?
+What are the best areas to stay in Prague for tourists?

 Staré Mesto, Nove Mesto, Malá Strana, Zizkov, Vinohrady, Hradcany, Karlín, Josefov are the best areas to stay in Prague for tourists because they are the most popular and safe neighborhoods that offer a wide range of attractions and amenities.